dvashchenko/Flask-Controller/README.md

 ## Description
-Developing an online script editor that will allow users to execute their code live to control an Arduino powered traffic signal.
+Developing an online script editor that will allow users to execute their code live to control an Raspberry Pi powered traffic signal.

 ## TO-DO
 ~~Convert functionality to be compatible w/ CodeMirror~~